Eriskay: 20th century

+21st century

-After a protracted campaign local residents took control of the island on 30 November 2006 in a community buy-out.
-The previous landowners, a sporting syndicate, sold the assets of the 372 km2 estate including Benbecula, South Uist and Eriskay for £4.5 million to a community-owned organisation known as Stòras Uibhist which was set up to purchase the land and to manage it in perpetuity.
+After a protracted campaign, local residents took control of the island on 30 November 2006 in a community buy-out.
+The previous landowners, a sporting syndicate, sold the assets of the 372 km2 estate including Benbecula, South Uist and Eriskay for £4.5 million to a community-owned organisation known as Stòras Uibhist, which was set up to purchase the land and to manage it in perpetuity.
+In 2018, legal issues around governance from the buyout were reported.

+Comann Eachdraidh Eirisgeidh ("The Eriskay Historical Society") was established in 2010 and, as of 2021, had recently purchased the island's schoolhouse, which had been closed down since 2013, to turn it into a local history and heritage museum.
+In honour of Allan MacDonald, the Society has also established "Maighstir Ailein's Poetry Trail", a hiking trail where particularly scenic locations are accompanied by bilingual and laminated verses in boxes of the priest-poet's famous poem, Eilein na h-Òige ("Isle of Youth").

 Transport

 Eriskay is traversed by a number of mountain paths and tracks, and has just a single motor road.
 The first stretch of that road was built in 1935, funded through proceeds from the first showing in London of the Werner Kissling film.

 There is a regular bus service on the island which forms part of the "Spine Route" between Eriskay Slipway and Berneray via South Uist, Benbecula and North Uist.
 Services are provided by DA Travel with funding from Comhairle nan Eilean Siar.

-In 2009 the previous primitive quay facilities at the excellent natural harbour of Acarsaid Mhòr were extended and modernised, with improved vehicular access.
-Some smaller fishing boats continue—at least if the tides and weather are favourable—to use the shelving bay at Haun (from the Viking for 'harbour'—but scarcely with sufficient shelter to constitute a harbour in practice).
+In 2009, the previous primitive quay facilities at the excellent natural harbour of Acarsaid Mhòr were extended and modernised, with improved vehicular access.
+Some smaller fishing boats continue—at least when the tides and weather are favourable—to use the shelving bay at Haun (from the Viking for 'harbour'—but scarcely with sufficient shelter to constitute a harbour in practice).
 Acarsaid Mhòr is also used by visiting yachts.